-It’s an acronym that stands for hungry, angry, lonely, tired.
-Also, to throw in bored in there as well… or sad.
-If you find yourself maybe a little bit more aware and you feel the binge coming – stopping, halting, and thinking, “Am I hungry?
+It’s an acronym that stands for hungry, angry, lonely, and tired.
+Also, to throw in bored in there as we or sad.
+If you find yourself maybe a little more aware and feel the binge coming – stopping, halting, and thinking, “Am I hungry?
 Am I angry or lonely?
 Am I tired, bored or am I sad?
 Is it a habit?”
-Think through your emotions and how you’re feeling and then ask is food going to help with that?
-And it might not, it could be a coping mechanism.
+Think through your emotions and how you’re feeling, and then ask, if food will help with that?
+And it might not; it could be a coping mechanism.

 So using that HALT approach can be helpful to build in that awareness.
 You may still binge, but you’re building in that space to slow down, which I think is big.

 It’s possible to overcome it, and learning to stop binge eating will take time.
 It’s not going to be done in your own strength or discipline, or willpower.
 I think the Holy Spirit is what empowers us and equips us to be able to do this.
 We can’t just sit back and enjoy the ride.
 It’s challenging but is possible.